Not yet reviewed

-Anthony Cohen is a senior member of Clement, Fitzpatrick & Kenworthy's litigation department whose broad experience in the resolution of complex, high-profile, high-stakes disputes involving both private parties and governmental agencies also renders him highly qualified to head the firm’s Indian law section.
-Tony’s experience includes state and federal litigation and negotiated resolution of business, land use, construction, real property, and environmental disputes, and advocacy for a wide range of clients in federal, state, and local governmental negotiations.
-In addition to his non-tribal work, Tony currently represents three northern California tribes and a tribal consortium health clinic.
-A substantial part of his work for them is devoted to issues of tribal sovereignty, internal self-governance and regulation, and entry into intergovernmental agreements, including tribal-state compacts, pertaining to tribal gaming.
+That experience includes state and federal litigation and negotiated resolution of business, land use, construction, real property, and environmental disputes, and advocacy for a wide range of clients in federal, state, and local governmental negotiations.
+In addition to my non-tribal work, I currently represent three northern California tribes and a tribal consortium health clinic.
+A substantial part of my work for them is devoted to issues of tribal sovereignty, internal self-governance and regulation, and entry into intergovernmental agreements.

 |Middletown Rancheria of Pomo Indians v.
 California Workers Compensation Appeals Board, 60 Cal.App.4th 1340 (1998)||Tribes are immune from state regulation of employment affairs of federally recognized Tribes.|